Effects of a Brueckner-Hartree-Fock-corrected effective mass on speed of sound, conformality, and observables of dark matter-admixed neutron stars: Conclusion and Discussion

-The BHF correction also changes the behavior of the speed of sound by making its profile non-monotonic~\cite{Kojo:2020krb,Altiparmak:2022bke,Ecker:2017fyh,Brandes:2022nxa} and improving agreement in the high density regime with the available confidence limits from Ref.~\cite{Marczenko:2023txe}.
-Such behavior of $C^2_S$ could be indicative of the onset of weakly coupled quark matter phase~\cite{Gorda:2018gpy,Gorda:2021znl}.
+The BHF correction also changes the behaviour of the speed of sound by making its profile non-monotonic~\cite{Kojo:2020krb,Altiparmak:2022bke,Ecker:2017fyh,Brandes:2022nxa} and improving agreement in the high density regime with the available confidence limits from Ref.~\cite{Marczenko:2023txe}.
+Such behaviour of $C^2_S$ could be indicative of the onset of weakly coupled quark matter phase~\cite{Gorda:2018gpy,Gorda:2021znl}.
 For both RMF and BHF scenarios, the $C^2_S$ profile is consistent with constraints from relativistic kinetic theory \cite{Olson:2000vx}.
-The BHF-corrected EoS approaches conformality more closely than the RMF case near \( \rho^V_n \approx 7\rho_0 \approx 1.05 \) fm$^{-3}$, as illustrated on the \( C_S^2 - \langle C^2_S \rangle \) plane.
+The BHF-corrected EoS approaches conformality more closely than the RMF case near \( \rho^V_n \approx 7\rho_0 \approx 1.05 \) fm$^{-3}$, as illustrated on the $C_S^2$-$\langle C^2_S \rangle$ plane.
 BHF results better match the \( 1\sigma \) confidence limits for conformality parameters e.g. \( \beta \)~\cite{Annala:2023cwx} and \( d_c \)~\cite{Marczenko:2023txe}.

 A brief discussion of some possible extensions of the present work are in order.
 The construction of the $\mathrm{SU(2)}$ chiral sigma model used in this work employs nucleons that are degenerate in mass.
 A more realistic model with isospin-breaking effect by introducing an isovector scalar field could be considered .
-Different effective mass profiles for $n$ and $p$ can be used \cite{Shang:2020kfc} in this scenario to obtain more refined results.
+Different effective-mass profiles for $n$ and $p$ can be used \cite{Shang:2020kfc} in this scenario to obtain more refined results.
 Effects of couplings between mesons, rapid rotation and finite temperatures would further influence the present results, as would the introduction of conjectured additional degrees of freedom such as hyperons along with nucleon-hyperon three-body interactions.
-Effets of external paramteres such as temperature and strong magnetic field on $\beta$-equilibrated, charge neutral nuclear and quark matter~\cite{Mandal:2009uk,Mandal:2012fq,Mandal:2016dzg,Mandal:2017ihr} in the context of NS observables might be an interesting avenue to investigate in future.
-Moreover, because of differences in the speed of sound profile of the BHF scenario compared to the RMF, it would be interesting to investigate the effects of such differences in the non-radial modes of oscillations of NS, such as $r$-modes~\cite{Jaikumar:2008kh} and $g$-modes~\cite{Jaikumar:2021jbw}.
+Effects of external parameters such as \tcr{temperature and} strong magnetic field on $\beta$-equilibrated, charge neutral nuclear and quark matter~\cite{Mandal:2009uk,Mandal:2012fq,Mandal:2016dzg,Mandal:2017ihr} in the context of NS observables might be an interesting avenue to investigate in future.
+Moreover, because of differences in the speed of sound profile of the BHF scenario compared with the RMF, it would be interesting to investigate the effects of such differences in the non--radial modes of oscillations of NS, such as $r$--modes~\cite{Jaikumar:2008kh} and $g$--modes~\cite{Jaikumar:2021jbw}.